1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Related Work

 \section{Related Work}

-The starting work from Xavier \cite{Glorot2010} was a pivotal moment for deep neural networks with the methodology to properly initialize deep neural networks such that they would converge, assuming hyperbolic tangent activation functions; however, their work posed simplifying assumptions on the activation functions which caused issues when transition to more modern activation functions such as the commonly used ReLU \cite{Nair2010}.
+The starting work from Xavier \citet{Glorot2010} was a pivotal moment for deep neural networks with the methodology to properly initialize deep neural networks such that they would converge, assuming hyperbolic tangent activation functions; however, their work posed simplifying assumptions on the activation functions which caused issues when transition to more modern activation functions such as the commonly used ReLU \citet{Nair2010}.

-The works from Kaiming expanded on this concept and derived the derivation to generate the weight initialization for deep networks utilizing the Parameterized ReLU family \cite{He2015}; this work demonstrated the ability to ensure that the network would be able to converge and train properly no matter its depth.
-Since then, all modern machine learning has used Kaiming initialization for their networks, and modifications to the initialization gain have been activation-specific to ensure the stability criteria derived by Kaiming remain stable, as through the work for SELUs \cite{Klambauer2017}.
+The works by Kaiming expanded on this concept and developed a method to generate weight initializations for deep networks using the Parameterized ReLU family \citet{He2015}; this work demonstrated the ability to ensure that the network would converge and train properly, regardless of depth.
+Since then, all modern machine learning has used Kaiming initialization for its networks, and modifications to the initialization gain have been activation-specific to ensure the stability criteria derived by Kaiming remain satisfied, as in the work on SELUs \citet{Klambauer2017}.
 An issue with the works above is the assumption of a bias term initialized to zero.
+From these works the connection to the correct initialization choice to enabling gradient stability establishes a direct link to impact the training accuracy and thus the robustness of networks.